 Compared to babies who do not have NAS.
-Compared to babies who do not have NAS.
-Compared to babies who do not have NAS.

 These conditions are associated with medical complications that result in longer duration of hospitalization.
-In 2019, about one in ten newborns without NAS had NICU stays, compared to one in three newborns with NAS, and there is a national trend of NICUs dedicating increasing resources to NAS (Tolia et al., 2015).
-Infants with NAS also have a much longer length of stay (LOS): 13.38 days versus 3.76 days.
+In 2020, about one in ten newborns without NAS had NICU stays, compared to nearly three in every ten newborns with NAS, and there is a national trend of NICUs dedicating increasing resources to NAS (Tolia et al., 2015).
+Infants with NAS also have a much longer length of stay (LOS): 12.62 days versus 3.60 days.